xtdb/xtdb/plan.md

    - Migration from Classic
    - How much of Crux should Core2 pull in?

-Bugs:
-- TODO chunk names have 2^32 numbers, row-ids are 2^64

 Clean up:
 - TODO remaining late-mat optimisations
   - asymmetry of Dates?